drewalth/wh2o-go/README.md

 ## FAQ

 - Missing a gage?
-If you don't see a gage yoou want bookmark in the preloaded list, copy the site ID from the USGS river page and paste it in the gage input.
+If you don't see a gage you want to bookmark in the preloaded list, copy the site ID from the USGS river page and paste it in the gage input.
 Or, open a PR and add it to the [`allGages`](/lib/allGages.ts) file.
-- Want to use different Email or SMS provider?
+- Want to use a different Email or SMS provider?
 Swap out Nodejs SDKs in the [`smsClient`](/api/smsClient.ts) and [`sendEmail`](/api/sendEmail.ts) files.

 ## ToDo